-The project is advertised and bids received pursuant to the Oklahoma Public Competitive Bidding Act.
+If not completed already, the project is advertised and bids received pursuant to the Oklahoma Public Competitive Bidding Act.
 The loan amount is then sized in accordance to the bid to be accepted and awarded.
 The loan is then closed, contract documents signed, and "Notice to Proceed" is issued to the contractor to start construction on a specified date.